bobbingwide/oik-widget-cache/README.md

 1. oik-widget-cache in action

 ## Upgrade Notice
+# 0.0.1
+Now supports widgets which enqueue scripts and styles, including inline jQuery code with bw_jq.

 # 0.0.0
 New plugin, available from GitHub

 ## Changelog
+# 0.0.1
+* Added: Works with oik base plugin to handling enqueued script and style dependencies
+* Added: Support for inline jQuery enqueued using bw_jq
+* Changed: Increased cache time from 12 mins to 12 hours
+* Tested: With WordPress 4.7.1 and WordPress Multisite

 # 0.0.0
 * Added: New plugin